 What Does Continuation-In-Part, Divisional, and Continuation Mean?

-Continuation, Continuation-In-Part (CIP), and Divisional are all distinction of applications.
+Continuation, continuation-in-part (CIP), and divisional are all types of applications.
 These three applications are totally different and stem from another patent application.
 These three distinctions allow the inventor to alter totally different points of the unique (or "parent") application by submitting brand new claims and improvements to the parent, in addition to the date it was filed.

 What Is a Continuation Application?

 A continuation permits an inventor to add new claims to a parent application, as long as the patent is still active.
 The Manual of Patent Examining Procedure (MPEP) provides inventors the right to modify their previous patent claims any time before the patent is approved or abandoned.
 This is known as a continuation and gives the inventor the right to further examine their application based on any new claims.